 Gender Pay Gap legislation requires all companies with 250 or more workers to publish statutory calculations every year showing the size of the pay gap between their male and female employees.

-An analysis of our hourly pay rates has shown that average male pay is 47.5% higher than average female pay.
-This means that the Gender Pay Gap for M&Co is 47.5%.
-This is driven by the way the measure is calculated, rather than giving a true reflection of pay equality in the company.
+An analysis of our hourly pay rates has shown that the male median average pay is 10.4% higher than the female median average.
+The mean average male pay is 44.0% higher than mean average female pay, a reduction on the previous year’s figure of 47.5%.
+This gap is driven by the way the measure is calculated, rather than giving a true reflection of pay equality in the company.

 We are confident that women and men are paid equally for doing the equivalent jobs across our business.

 We have a number of initiatives across the company that give opportunities for all colleagues to develop their careers at M&Co and we are firmly focused on ensuring that our culture and working environment supports our ambition of being a great place to work.
-This is reflected in our recent placing as the Sunday Times 14th Best Big Company to Work For in 2017, based on feedback from our employees.
+This is reflected in our recent placing as the Sunday Times 17th Best Big Company to Work for in 2019, based on feedback from our employees.